See this page in:

 - You won’t pay any money for a vaccine.

 Interested in a vaccine?
-Find a walk-in/drive-up event
+Find an event, no appointment needed

 FAQ and information about COVID-19 vaccines